mattparko/liberty-workshop/07_exercise6.md

 ```

 Jump into the web console to watch the progress of your pipeline run.
 Make sure you are on the correct project (`<USER>-pipelines`).

+Keep an eye on your test and prod namespaces for updates too.

 #### Stretch Goal
 Go have some fun!